The stat that predicts success at the RBC Heritage, year after year

 Wedge: Titleist Vokey SM7, 60 degrees

-Scrambling: 65.22 percent Marc Leishman’s prowess around the greens should serve him well on the sporty Harbour Town Golf Links layout.
-The Aussie’s 60-degree Titleist Vokey SM7 has a scant 4 degrees of bounce, which should work well if the conditions are firm.
-Although it’s easy to know what the “Leish” stamped on the back is for, it’s less known to many what the AD stamped near the toe is in regards to.
+Marc Leishman’s prowess around the greens should serve him well on the sporty Harbour Town Golf Links layout.
+The Aussie’s 60-degree Titleist Vokey SM7 has a scant 4 degrees of bounce, which should work well if conditions are firm.
+Although it’s easy to know what the “Leish” stamped on the back is for, it’s less known to many what the "AD" stamped near the toe is in regards to.
 That stands for Vokey’s right-hand man, Aaron Dill, who creates many of the wedges the tour pros use.